MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.OldValue.md

  curChange = Abs(curNewValue - curOriginalValue)

  If curChange > (curOriginalValue * .1) Then
- strMsg = "Change is more than 10% of original unit price. " _
- & "Restoring original unit price."
+ strMsg = "Change is more than 10% of original unit price." _ & "Restoring original unit price."
  MsgBox strMsg, vbExclamation, "Invalid change."
  Forms!Products!UnitPrice = curOriginalValue